hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Issues associated with significant changes are documented in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).

-API Changes from version 2 to 3
+API Changes from v2 to v3
 -------------------------------

 Non-backward compatible changes to the request interface in HAPI 3.0: